textileio/powergate/cli-docs/pow/pow_version.md

-## pow server-info
+## pow version

-Display information about the connected server
+Display version information for pow and the connected server

 ### Synopsis

-Display information about the connected server
+Display version information for pow and the connected server

 ```
-pow server-info [flags]
+pow version [flags]
 ```

 ### Options

 ```
-  -h, --help   help for server-info
+  -h, --help   help for version
 ```

 ### Options inherited from parent commands